-Self-Test for the detection of Follicle Stimulating Hormone – FSH in urine
+Self-Test for the determination of Follicle Stimulating Hormone – FSH in urine

 The irregularity of menstrual cycles can therefore be a first indicator of the onset of menopause, or rather of the so-called “perimenopause”.
 Menopause is the consequence of the depletion of ovarian follicles leading to increased levels of circulating follicle stimulating hormone (FSH).
 FSH concentrations increase in menopause from values below 20 mUI/mL to values up to approximately 80 mUI/mL.